gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 That looks very close to Python, doesn't it?
 The differences are:

 * You define the class in a separate ``type`` section.
-The methods (called procs in Nimrod) are defined outside.
+The methods (called procs in Nim) are defined outside.
 * Like in the previous example, passing the wrong types as parameter won't compile::